Escape from Sobibor

 Escape from Sobibor is a 1987 British television film which aired on ITV and CBS.
 It is the story of the mass escape from the Nazi extermination camp at Sobibor, the most successful uprising by Jewish prisoners of German extermination camps (uprisings also took place at Auschwitz-Birkenau and Treblinka).
 The film was directed by Jack Gold and shot in Avala, Yugoslavia (now Serbia).
 The full 176-minute version shown in the UK on 10 May 1987 followed a 143-minute version shown in the United States on 12 April 1987.

-The script, by Reginald Rose, was based on Richard Rashke's 1983 book of the same name, along with a manuscript by Thomas Blatt, "From the Ashes of Sobibor", and a book by Stanisław Szmajzner, Inferno in Sobibor.
+The script, by Reginald Rose, was based on Richard Rashke's 1983 book of the same name, along with a manuscript by Sobibor survivor Thomas Blatt, "From the Ashes of Sobibor", and a book by Stanisław Szmajzner, Inferno in Sobibor, also a survivor.
 Alan Arkin, Joanna Pacuła, and Rutger Hauer starred in the film.
 The film received a Golden Globe Award for Best Miniseries or Television Film and Hauer received a Golden Globe Award for Best Actor in a Supporting Role—Television Film or Miniseries.
 (The film tied with Poor Little Rich Girl: The Barbara Hutton Story.)
 Esther Raab was a camp survivor who had assisted Rashke with his book and served as a technical consultant.